harnesscloud/ansible-deployment-harness/README.md

 - setting up tunnels with ssh...
 - kavlan network isolation?
-- kernel updates on nodes?
+- notes from gabriel
-- repeatability, cannot depend on eth1.address...
+- link to horizon